How You Can Approach A Victim

 Take the time to educate yourself about domestic violence and where she/he can go for help.
 Maybe suggest reading material, support groups, and a crisis line number.

 Focus on Safety

 Ask if she/he has a safety plan.
 Crisis line advocates or shelter programs can help them identify safety options and planning.

 Remember that leaving is a process.
 Ending a relationship takes time and ending one where controlling behaviors are present takes even longer.

 Respect where she/he is in the relationship.
 Don't criticize their choices.
 Let her/him make decisions as they are ready and able to do so.

 Understand that it will be a painful experience to watch her/him go through their own process of dealing with domestic violence.
 Supporting a loved one is scary, exhausting, and frustrating.
 Take time to recognize the effects on yourself.
 Call a domestic violence crisis line to receive support for your experiences.

 Reach Out for Help

 Remember that criticisms of the victim's actions become ammunition for the abuser in the effort to turn the victim against her/his support systems.
-If the confusion, frustration, fear and anger are getting in the way of supporting them, call the crisis line.
-Hearing someone reinforce the need to support the victim rather than fix their situation will help you get past the urges to charge in on a white horse to save the day.
+If confusion, frustration, fear, and anger are getting in the way of supporting them, call the crisis line.
+Hearing someone reinforce the need to support the victim rather than fix their situation will help you get past the urge to charge in on a white horse to save the day.